A cheat-sheet for Haskell & PureScript typeclasses

 fmap (+) (Just 2) :: Num a => Maybe (a -> a)

-Ah, now we can use <*>
+Ah, now we can use <*>:

 fmap (+) (Just 2) <*> (Just 3)

-So when you have a function a -> b -> c
+So when you have a function a -> b -> c, partially apply it, and

-it to a second parameter of type b
+it to a second parameter of type b, you use <*>, and end up with

-is just function application within a computational context.2
+<*>is just function application within a computational context.2

 Monad